WalletConnect/walletconnect-docs/docs/introduction.md

 The last two are crucial to this design and can be setup by anyone without any commitment to a single Dapp or Wallet.
 However it’s more logical for the Bridge server to be setup by Dapp development team and the Push server to be setup by the Wallet development team.

-The Bridge server has the sole purpose to relay data between the Dapp and the Wallet by storing it momentarily under a session ID without every knowing the contents of the relayed data.
+The Bridge server has the sole purpose to relay data between the Dapp and the Wallet by storing it momentarily under a session ID without ever knowing the contents of the relayed data.

 The Push server has the sole purpose of triggering push notifications of the mobile Wallet device without sharing the secret required by the push notification service for either Android or iOS platforms.